Learning Structural Representations for Recipe Generation and Food Retrieval

-It is notable that different from most attention mechanism, where every node attends on every other node, GATs only allow each node to attend on its neighbour nodes.
+It is notable that different from most attention mechanism, where every node attends on every other node, GAT only allows each node to attend on its neighbour nodes.
 The underlying reason is that doing global attention fails to consider the property of tree structure, that each node has limited links to others.
-While the local attention mechanism used in GATs preserves the structural information well.
+While the local attention mechanism used in GAT preserves the structural information well.
 We can formulate the final attentional score as:

 where $\mathrm{N}_i$ is the neighborhood of node $i$, the output score is normalized through the softmax function.
-Similar with \cite{vaswani2017attention}, GATs employ multi-head attention and averaging to stabilize the learning process.
+Similar with \cite{vaswani2017attention}, GAT employs multi-head attention and averaging to stabilize the learning process.
 We get the tree features by the product of the attentional scores and the node features, and we perform nonlinear activation $\sigma$ on the output to get the final features: